-We owe a great deal of thanks to Robert Hudson, without whose generosity and foresight the Ryder Cup might well be extinct and we in Ireland would not have had the plesure of hosting The Ryder Cup at The K Club in 2006.
+We owe a great deal of thanks to Robert Hudson, without whose generosity and foresight the Ryder Cup might well be extinct and we in Ireland would not be waiting with bated breath for its arrival at The K Club.

 The Irish have had a major input into the Ryder Cup since Fred Daly first made his appearance in 1947 having won the British Open the same year.

 Harry Bradshaw ('The Brad ') played in 1953, 1955 and 1957.